oVirt/ovirt-site/source/develop/release-management/features/storage/importstoragedomain.html.md

 *   When attaching a Storage Domain to a Data Center, all the entities (VMs, Templates) from the OVF_STORE disk should be retrieved from the tar file and into the Data Base table unregistered_ovf_of_entities, later the user can decide how to register them into the Data Center (see <http://www.ovirt.org/Features/ImportUnregisteredEntities#General_Functionality>)
 *   Once those VM/Template will be in the Data Base, the user should be able to register those entities using the import unregistered entities feature [see <http://www.ovirt.org/Features/ImportUnregisteredEntities#Work_flow_for_detach_and_attach_Storage_Domain_with_entities_-_UI_flow>]

+3. Search for unregistered floating disks in a Storage Domain
+*   Since floating disks are not part of any VM/Template, the user can register floating disks explicitly from the GUI.
+*   A storage domain supports a functionality called "Scan Disks" which scans the Storage Domain for unregistered floating disks that are not reflected in oVirt.<BR> This can be much helpful for manmaging underline disks copies from an external Storage Domain.

 #### Restrictions

 *   Detach/Attach Storage Domain, containing entities, should not be restricted by any Data Center version.